Master DMARC Fundamentals for Email Security

 Email spoofing is one of the most common attack vectors used by cybercriminals.
 By implementing DMARC, you can:

-• Prevent domain spoofing - Stop attackers from sending emails that appear to come from your domain
+• Prevent exact-domain spoofing - Stop attackers from sending emails that appear to come from your domain (95%+ effectiveness with p=reject)

-• Protect your brand reputation - Maintain trust with your customers and partners
+• Protect your brand reputation - Maintain trust with customers and partners

-• Improve email deliverability - Legitimate emails are more likely to reach the inbox
+• Improve email deliverability - Authenticated emails achieve better inbox placement

-• Gain visibility - Receive reports about who is sending emails using your domain
+• Gain visibility - Receive XML aggregate reports showing all email sources using your domain

 How DMARC Works